Crews extinguish Kentucky derailment fire that prompted town to evacuate, rail operator says

 It’s believed that the fire released the potentially harmful gas sulfur dioxide, but officials have not released results of measurements taken from air monitoring equipment that was being deployed Wednesday night.

+The derailment meant some Livingston residents woke up on Thanksgiving in a middle school shelter.

-On Wednesday, Cindy Bradley had just finished cooking for Thanksgiving when an official knocking loudly urged her to leave her small Kentucky home as soon as possible because a train had derailed.
+Cindy Bradley had just finished cooking for the big meal Wednesday when an official knocking loudly urged her to leave her small Kentucky home as soon as possible because a train had derailed.

 She ended up at Rockcastle County Middle School in Livingston — unsure what was to come next.